OLLI at Southern Miss

 Members of the Osher Lifelong Learning Institute (OLLI) are active adults who share a love of learning.
 Members enjoy innovative and enriching programs in an inclusive environment with others who share their interests.
 Many members are retired, but it is not a requirement to join, nor do you need to be a graduate or otherwise affiliated with Southern Miss.
 Our members come from a wide range of backgrounds, vocations, and connections to local community.

-There are only 124 Osher Lifelong Learning Institutes in the US.
+There are only 124 Osher Lifelong Learning Institutes in the United States.
 In Mississippi, OLLI programming is available exclusively at Southern Miss, in Hattiesburg and Long Beach.

 Learning is for Life!

 Our semesters are filled with opportunities for learning, creating, camaraderie and